-Master's Degree students typically take one-and-one-half to two years to complete their degree, completing course work followed either by completion of a portfolio and Master's Thesis, or completion of a 350-hour supervised practicum and comprehensive examination.
+Master's Degree students typically take one-and-one-half to two years to complete their degree, completing course work followed either by completion of a portfolio and Masters Thesis, or completion of a 350-hour supervised practicum and comprehensive examination.

 Doctoral students typically take about four years to complete their program - several years of coursework (including completion of a portfolio or completion of a comprehensive examination and documentation of 1500 hours of a supervised clinical or organizational internship.
+If the student is not a US citizen, the internship requirement will be 800-1000 hours.
+How and where the hours are accrued depend on the governing body in their country/territory.
+The student must research this for themselves and determine the best means of an internship.
 Once these requirements are fulfilled, the student is advanced to Candidacy and can then formally convene a dissertation committee and work toward completion of a dissertation-the final step in the doctoral program.